mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/0.4.x/release-notes/index.md

 * `model.train` and `model.tune` now have a parameter to control the TTL for training jobs

 ### Improvements
-* Fix an issue that prevented pytorch training single-worker jobs from running
+* Fix an issue that prevented PyTorch training single-worker jobs from running
 * Stringify model hyper-parameters and training function arguments